krvamsi96/MLInterview/Statistics.md

 * Kendall's Tau (more appropriate for discrete data.)

 ## What is Multicollinearity?
   Multicollinearity occurs when two or more independent variables(also known as predictor) are highly correlated with one another in a regression model.

+This means that an independent variable can be predicted from another independent variable in a regression model.
+For Example, height, and weight, student consumption and father income, age and experience, mileage and price of a car, etc.